Oyster wave energy converter: Operation

-Oyster harnesses the energy of near-shore ocean waves; it was designed to operate in water 10 to 12 metres deep.
+Oyster harnessed the energy of near-shore ocean waves; it was designed to operate in water 10 to 12 metres deep.
 The Oyster is made up of a Power Connector Frame (PCF) and a Power Capture Unit (PCU).
 The 36-ton PCF is bolted to the seabed by 1-by-4 meter concrete piles that are drilled 14 metres deep into the seabed.
 The PCF requires careful and accurate positioning and leveling to compensate for the uneven, rocky seabed.
 The PCU is a 200-ton, 18-by-12-by-4 metre buoyant flap that is hinged to the PCF.
 In order to lower the PCU into the water to hinge it to the PCF, 120 tons of seawater must be pumped into ballast tanks within the PCU to provide sufficient negative buoyancy to aid its descent into the water.
 The PCU is almost entirely submerged underwater; only 2 metres of the device poke above the water.
 The PCU sways back and forth with the movement of the waves, and this movement of the flap drives two hydraulic pistons that pump high-pressured water through three sub-sea pipeline to an onshore hydro-electric water turbine.
 The turbine then drives a 315 kW electrical generator, which converts the wave energy into electricity.

 The European Marine Energy Centre classifies Oyster as an Oscillating Wave Surge Converter: